johnpaulada/microsoftmlserver-docker/README.md

 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)
 [![forthebadge](http://forthebadge.com/images/badges/60-percent-of-the-time-works-every-time.svg)](http://forthebadge.com)

+## Disclaimer
+- This Docker image was built for development/prototyping in mind.
+If you need this in production, go to their [product page](https://www.microsoft.com/en-us/sql-server/machinelearningserver).
+- I am not affiliated with Microsoft.
+I built this to try out Microsoft Machine Learning Server.

 ## [What is Microsoft Machine Learning Server?](https://docs.microsoft.com/en-us/machine-learning-server/what-is-machine-learning-server)
 > Machine Learning Server includes a collection of packages, interpreters, and infrastructure for developing and deploying R and Python-based machine learning and data science solutions on a range of platforms, from standalone installs on Linux and Windows to large distributed deployments on node clusters.
 With these custom R and Python packages, Machine Learning Server brings the best of open source and proprietary innovation together.